exercism/x86-64-assembly/concepts/integers/introduction.md

 inc dest ; dest = dest + 1
 ```

-It's important to notice that the sum of two integers operates in the same way for both unsigned and signed numbers.
+The sum of two integers operates in the same way for both unsigned and signed numbers.

 ## Subtraction